amelieagagnon/amelieagagnon.github.io/index.md

 ### Publications
 Gagnon, A.A. & G. Vargas Mesa (2021). <a href="https://unesdoc.unesco.org/ark:/48223/pf0000379198.locale=en"> Estimating school-age populations by applying Sprague multipliers to raster data</a>, Paris: IIEP-UNESCO

-Srivastava, P., Cardini, A., Anderson, S., Bhatty, K., Gagnon, A.A., Jenkins, R., Matovich, I., Moriarty, K., Reuge, N. & Séguin, T. (2021). <a href= "https://www.g20-insights.org/policy_briefs/rebuilding-education-systems-for-recovery-a-crisis-sensitive-and-equity-focused-approach/">Rebuilding Education Systems for Recovery - A Crisis-Sensitive and Equity Focused Approach</a>, Rome: T20 Italia
+Srivastava, P., Cardini, A., Anderson, S., Bhatty, K., Gagnon, A.A., Jenkins, R., Matovich, I., Moriarty, K., Reuge, N. & Séguin, T. (2021). <a href= "https://www.g20-insights.org/policy_briefs/rebuilding-education-systems-for-recovery-a-crisis-sensitive-and-equity-focused-approach/">Rebuilding Education Systems for Recovery - A Crisis-Sensitive and Equity Focused Approach</a>, Policy Brief for the Social Area "Social Cohesion and the Future of Welfare Systems", Rome: T20 Italia

 Srivastava, P., Cardini, A., Matovich, I., Moussy, H., Gagnon, A.A., Jenkins, R., Reuge, N., Moriarty, K., & Anderson, S. (2020). <a href= "https://www.g20-insights.org/wp-content/uploads/2020/11/T20_TF11_PB6.pdf">COVID-19 and the global education emergency: Planning systems for recovery and resilience</a>.
 Policy brief for T20 Task Force 11 on (COVID-19) Multidisciplinary Approaches to Complex Problems.
 Riyadh: T20 Saudi Arabia.